Brachyscome iberidifolia: Description

 It was first described as Brachycome iberidifolia by George Bentham in 1837.

 Distribution

-Widespread, found on sands or clay, and tolerant of salinity.
-It favours watercourses and depressions near granite, but is widespread on sandhills and other harsh coastal environments.
-North to the Pilbara region, extending into Murchison, Gascoyne, Coolgardie regions, and recorded in the Gibson Desert.
-Numerous records in the coastal regions of the west and south, it has also been found in the Abrolhos at East Wallabi Island.
+The species is widespread, can be found on sands or clay, and is tolerant of salinity.
+It favours watercourses and depressions near granite, but is widespread on sandhills and other harsh coastal environments e.g. north to the Pilbara region, extending into Murchison, Gascoyne, Coolgardie regions, and recorded in the Gibson Desert.
+There are numerous records of it being found in the coastal regions of the west and south of Western Australia; it has also been found in the Abrolhos at East Wallabi Island.

 It is often found amongst the mosaic of wildflowers which appear in the heaths, woodlands, and plains of Western Australia.

 Cultivation

 Often cultivated and grown from seeds.
 Cultivars include 'Blue Star'.